 What is a disc?

 The disc is a cushion in our low back that sits between each vertebrae.
 The purpose of the disc is to absorb shock and allow for greater movement in our spine.
 The disc also helps create space for the nerves in our low back to exit the spinal cord and go down into the legs.
 The disc is made up of two different portions.
-The outer ring which can be characterized as a “protective wall”encases the more fluid portion (think jelly like material).
-The makeup of the disc allows for shock abortion and mobility in our back and neck. )Can you use this image and identify the blue substance as the disc?
+The outer ring which can be characterized as a “protective wall” encases the more fluid portion (think jelly like material).
+The makeup of the disc allows for shock abortion and mobility in our back and neck.

 What can cause a bulging disc/herniated disc and sciatica?

 Typically, an injury to the disc happens with either: